What are your favorite books?

 Books with beautiful prose and deep emotion transport me, and I love a good laugh and super smart characters too.
 Below is my go-to list of authors that I count on for an utterly satisfying read.
 Some write romance, others write mystery or adventure or historical fiction or fantasy, and all are wonderful.

-Meredith Duran (romance) – One of the best historical romance novelists around, Duran writes rich and passionate romances with fascinating history.
+Meredith Duran (romance) – One of the best historical romance novelists — period.
+Duran writes rich and passionate romances with fascinating history.
 Luck Be a Lady is among my favorites.

-Umberto Eco (historical and general fiction) – Mind-blowingly brilliant prose, twisty stories, and great big mysteries, Eco’s books are all astonishingly enjoyable.
+Umberto Eco (historical and general fiction) – Mind-blowingly intelligent prose that unashamedly delights in language, twisty plots, and great big mysteries.
+Eco’s books are all astonishingly enjoyable.

 Georgette Heyer (romance and historical fiction) – Considered the mother of “Regency” romances, Heyer wrote smart, unique and marvelously funny romances as well as fascinating historical novels.
-Try The Masqueraders first — it’s a hoot!
+Try The Masqueraders first — it’s amazing!

 N.K.
 Jemisin (science fiction) – The Broken Earth trilogy is the absolute pinnacle of what science fiction can be but wasn’t until Jemisin wrote it: amazing, moving, heart-pounding, brilliant, perfect.